 First create the tmux.conf file in your home directory

-This will open the nano text editor where you can enter the contents of the file.
+This will open the vi text editor where you can enter the contents of the file.
 To change the prefix to CTRL-Y, for example, you would enter this:

-Then save the file by pressing CTRL-X and hitting enter to confirm.
+Then save the vi file by pressing Esc and typing :wq

 As you can see the unbind C-b option tells tmux to rescind the default keyboard shortcut, and the set-option -g prefix C-y tells it to set a new one as the prefix, which is CTRL-Y. So if you have a different shortcut in mind just replace C-y with something else, like C-Space for CTRL-Space, which might actually be a great option.
 If you want to bind the windows key you could try Super_L.